-The Medical Center has recognized the incentive payment revenue received for qualified EHR technology expenditures during 2011, which was the period during which management was reasonably assured meaningful use was achieved and the earnings process was complete.
-Management believes the incentive payments reflect a change in how "allowable costs" are determined in paying CAHs for providing services to Medicare beneficiaries.
-The Medical Center recorded revenue of \$351,000, which is included in net patient service revenue in the statement of revenues, expenses and changes in net position as of the year ended December 31, 2011.
+The Medical Center has recognized the incentive payment revenue received for qualified EHR technology expenditures during 2013, which was the period during which management was reasonably assured meaningful use was achieved and the earnings process was complete for year two.
+Management believes the incentive payments reflect a change in how "allowable costs" are determined in paying CAHs for providing to Medicare beneficiaries.
+The Medical Center recorded revenues of approximately \$104,000, which is included in other revenues in the statement of revenues, expenses and changes in net position as of the year ended December 31, 2013.